Help for a child who stammers.

 The Starfish Project courses teache techniques to help gain control of speech and increase confidence.
 Techniques include costal breathing, reducing avoidance and developing a positive attitude.
 (For more details on costal breathing see our Guide to Therapy Options.)

 It is now holding virtual courses for young people aged 11 to 16.
-Courses are full for 2021 but they are taking bookings for January 2022.

 These new virtual courses are one-to-one, via video call.
 A parent will need to be present at all times to help learn the technique and provide support.
 Each course lasts two days.
 They are run by its founder, Anne Blight, assisted by experienced Starfish technique users.
 They are not speech & language therapists.
 But, they consider their personal experience with stammering a significant qualification.